curiousest/curiousest.github.io/_drafts/tabum/1-4-measured-purpose.md

----
-layout: post
-title: "Measured Purpose"
-date: 'xxxx-xx-xxT00:00:00.001-05:00'
-author: Douglas Hindson
-tags:
-- story
-modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
----

 *Measure purpose and make progress.*

 So you're an enlightenment douche?

 No. I mean maybe, but that's not what's wrong.

 But what you're saying is firstly, you regularly experience significant changes in your purpose - enlightenment.
-And you tell everyone you can about that new purpose that they should share with you.
+And you tell everyone you can about that new purpose.
+And you try to convince them to share it with you.

 Second, your purpose formula, the equation that is unique to every person on the planet.
 The calculation that's always spinning away before our eyes.
-It's wrong for you and no one else, and it has been like that for five years?
+The real-world manifestation of our divine beliefs.
+It's wrong for you and no one else, and it's been like that for five years?

 Yes.